bbauska/W3Cx-2of5/README.md

 What happens in this case is what we call "undefined".
 That just means that there is no telling how the browser will decide to handle it.
-It might decide to automatically close the <p> when it sees another close tag, or it could complain about an unexpected close tag at the header.
+It might decide to automatically close the &lt;p> when it sees another close tag, or it could complain about an unexpected close tag at the header.
-Then it might complain again when there is a now unexpected close </p> tag.
+Then it might complain again when there is a now unexpected close &lt;/p> tag.

 If you played around with the minimal HTML file from the previous section, you might have noticed that you can get more minimal than that.